rfuzzo/MWSE/docs/source/types/tes3animationData.md

 Value      | Behavior
 ---------- | ---------
-      -1   | The NPC isn't speaking.
+      -1.0 | The NPC isn't speaking.
  0.0 - 1.0 | The NPC is speaking.
-The `lipsyncLevel` can be `0.0` when there is a silent part in the sound file the NPC is currently speaking.
+The value roughly corresponds to the current loudness of the voiceover line.
+The `lipsyncLevel` is `0.0` when there is a silent part in the sound file the NPC is currently speaking.
+Also, the speaking actor's mouth is opened more when the value is higher.

 **Returns**: